Bread Machine Whole Wheat Bread

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Bread Machine 100% Whole Wheat Bread with Oats, Bran, and Flax is a great choice for phase 2 or 3 of the original South Beach Diet.
-This bread is too high in carbs for traditional low-carb diets.
+Bread Machine Whole Wheat Bread is a great choice for phase 2 or 3 of the original South Beach Diet.
+This bread has 19 net carbs per slice, which is probably a bit high in carbs for traditional low-carb diets.

 Find More Recipes Like This One: